Stafford County Residents:

-The Board of Supervisors & Planning Commission have a joint meeting on October 29, 2020 at Colonial Forge High School at approximately 6:30PM (exact meeting time to be determined).
+The Board of Supervisors has a meeting on December 15, 2020 at the Board of Supervisors Chambers (1300 Courthouse Road, Stafford, VA) at 3:00PM.
 They will attempt to pass a downzoning ordinance which would allow for only 10 acre density within the A-1 zoning parcels.
 This would in effect cut out 70-90% of all buildable lots within the A-1 zoning districts by reducing the number of lots that can be built by over 70%.
 The only way Stafford residents can defend themselves, is by coming to the meeting in person and voicing your concerns!

 SLASHES property values in A-1 zoning by 50%